No other company seems to have inspired the level of fandom that Apple has. Everybody loves their iPhone, iPad, or MacBook.

 Apple displays are acknowledged to be some of the best in the industry, with impressive brightness ratings of 300 to 500-Nits.
 A wide color gamut and True Tone technology provide the best images.

 Although there were thin netbooks before, the MacBook Air changed the design of thinner and powerful laptops for many.
-Even the latest MacBook Air range, with 5th Gen Intel Core processor, weighs less than 3 pounds.
+Even the latest MacBook Air range, with a 5th Gen Intel Core processor, weighs less than 3 pounds.

 Their product range at any one time only ever consists of about seven or eight machines.
 Although they can be customized with larger SSDs, more memory, and upgraded CPUs, they are all basically the same machine.

 Once you get past the OS X, and many people have come to love it, the main choice is what screen size and power you want.
-Apple are seen by creative types as the computer of choice, with many pro video or music editing packages exclusive to the Mac.
+Apple is seen by creative types as the computer of choice, with many pro video or music editing packages exclusive to the Mac.

 It’s true that for a similar price you can get a PC with a much higher spec, but it’s a Windows computer.